ASHIQ02KHAN/C-programme/README.md

-follow me for new updates
+long way to go stay with me